 The ideal host for both summer and winter events, Mandarin Oriental Hyde Park is the only five star hotel in London to offer outdoor space with panoramic park views.
 The ballroom provides a visual feast of rich 24-carat gilding for receptions and gala dinners while the stunning Loggia offers a more intimate setting for distinguished private dining or meetings.
 Offering 6 different types of outstanding event spaces, you will find consistently opulent decor and subtle integration of technology through out.

-Arguably one of the finest venues in London, Mandarin Oriental's Victorian façade, rich interiors and unrivalled location make it the ideal venue for a prestigious event.
-The hotel has staged everything from Royal banquets and weddings to intimate cocktail parties and world class meetings.
+Arguably one of the finest venues in London, Mandarin Oriental's Victorian facade, rich interiors and unrivalled location make it the ideal venue for a prestigious event.
+The Mandarin Oriental Hyde Park, London event spaces, have staged everything from Royal banquets and weddings to intimate cocktail parties and world class meetings.
 Offering sophisticated technology and transforming the atmosphere with lighting and floristry, an event here is one to remember.
 With a diverse selection of beautiful function rooms all opulently decorated, guests from 10 - 400 are catered for in style.

 Licensed to host a wedding ceremony or a lavish wedding reception, this venue has the wow factor.
 Overlooking Hyde Park, the stunning Mandarin Ballroom is where HM Queen Elizabeth II learned to dance with her sister.
 Now extensively restored, the Ballroom presents a visual feast of rich 24-carat gilding, breathtaking chandeliers and dramatic floor-to-ceiling windows.
 As well as its own entrance onto Knightsbridge, a private foyer and cloakrooms, the Ballroom also has an exclusive Royal Entrance onto Hyde Park.
 The only five star hotel in London to offer outdoor space with panoramic park views, the Mandarin Terrace adjoining the Ballroom is the perfect setting for a summer drinks reception.
 On request, personalised flags with the initials of the bride and groom will fly over the event entrance and every couple who book their wedding in the Mandarin Ballroom also receive a complimentary night in a Junior Suite at the hotel.